wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 ## Now We Have a Contact Centre?

-While this isn't a fully functional contact centre yet we now have the basis for one.
+While this isn't a fully functional contact centre yet, we now have the basis for one.
 There are a few things that spring to mind that we could add to make this more functional.

 When a caller presses 1 for order information we could use the phone number they are calling from to retrieve their latest order and customer information and ask for some sort of data to confirm their identity before giving them an order update.
 Or instead of just connecting the call to a regular phone number we could pass them to a SIP line, a WebSocket endpoint or a Vonage Business Cloud extension.
 Have a look at the [NCCO Reference](https://developer.vonage.com/voice/voice-api/ncco-reference#connect) for more information on those.